 List {

-NavigationLink("SubView1", value: Target.subView1) // Only declare the associated state value
+NavigationLink("SubView1", value: Target.subView1) // Only declare the state value

 NavigationLink("SubView2", value: Target.subView2)